 Nope.
 We started off making square and octagon stands using tent poles and a whole bunch of different sorts of steel fittings, with the goal of coming up with something that didn't fall apart like a PVC stand.
 The first time we put poles together in a circle it was obviously so much better than what we had been trying that we knew a round stand was going to be the direction we chose.
 But that brings up a good question - are Paloma Schell stands better than the Baby Backdroplet?
 Sure, definitely they are better for some photographers, no question.
 I think if you have a dedicated baby studio that you use all the time, there's no reason to get anything else.
 However, I am primarily a family photographer who does newborns portraits from time to time.
-I want a stand that is affordable, easy to set up in a couple of minutes, and shrinks down very small to store in my garage.
+I want a stand that is affordable, easy to set up in a couple of minutes, and packs down very small to store in my garage.
 If you are more like me, this stand might be a better fit.

 What is your return policy?

 We really hope that you absolutely love this backdrop stand.
 If you have any concerns about it, please contact us and we will do everything we can to make it right.
 If the Baby Backdroplet is just not for you, you can return it for a refund for 30 days.
 (You might want to save the shipping box just in case - it's hard to find boxes that long!)